ANZSI is the Australian and New Zealand Society of Indexers. We are the sole professional body for indexers in these

 Continuing professional development

-Continuing professional development depends on contact with other indexers, which the Society provides through its meetings, courses, workshops, biannual conference and newsletter.
-The Society’s membership list is available to members, in the Member Directory so informal contacts can be made — the Society encourages the formation of groups.
+Continuing professional development depends on contact with other indexers, which the Society provides through its meetings, courses, workshops, conferences and newsletter.
+The Society also supports a range of regional groups and encourages members to establish interest groups.

 Current awareness is vital to indexers who need to keep abreast of new methods, new media and new technology.
 The Society provides a wide range of current awareness opportunities to its members through its meetings, publications and the resource lists on this website.

 Services offered by both accredited indexers and by other trained and experienced indexers are actively promoted by the Society.
 Freelance members of the Society, in particular, can be put in touch with publishers and authors seeking indexers, especially members with special subject expertise.
 This is done through Indexers Available.
 The Member Directory, available only to members, assists indexers in contacting colleagues.